ningxiaoz/MERNPACK-DEMO/README.md

 # 1.Install envirnment

-You can use the following command to install this Demo cd client && npm install move in client folder to build client evironment. cd ../server && npm install move in server folder to build server encironment.
+You can use the following command to install this Demo:

+* `cd client && npm install move in client folder to build client evironment.
+* `cd ../server && npm install move in server folder to build server encironment.

 # 2.Use Okta